SylwiaGrudkowska/JDemetra-documentation/pages/reference-manual/calendars.md

 **The *Calendars* section with the default calendar and two user-defined calendars**

-JDemetra+ estimates calendar effects by adding regressors to the RegARIMA or TRAMO model.
+JDemetra+ estimates calendar effects by adding regressors to the RegARIMA or TRAMO models.
 The detailed procedure applied in JDemetra+ for the creation of these regression variables is discussed [here](../case-studies/calendars-main.html).
-The calendars defined by the user are used for calculation of the regression variables, which are added to the equation estimated by the RegARIMA or the TRAMO procedures.
+In addition to the default calendar option, calendars defined by the user can also be used for calculation of the regression variables, which are added to the equation estimated by the RegARIMA or TRAMO procedures.
 The list of available calendars is displayed in the *Workspace* window.

-The user can define three different types of calendar:
+There are three different types of calendar that the user can define:
 * [National calendars](../case-studies/calendars-national.html), identified by specific days;
 * [Composite calendars](../case-studies/calendars-composite.html), defined as a weighted sum of several national calendars;
 * [Chained calendars](../case-studies/calendars-chained.html), defined by two national calendars and a break date.